 5. Career Advancement

 Web development offers an exciting career path to those who dare explore it.
-You can either be a frontend or backend web developer, or even both and market yourself as a full-stack web developer.
+You can either be a frontend web developer or backend web developer, or even both and market yourself as a full-stack web developer.
 Both fields allow you to pursue advanced studies, whether by opting for a bachelor’s degree or self-education plus apprenticeship.

 Once you have learned the basic building blocks of your chosen field, you can then decide where to specialise in.
 The good thing about backend web development is that you can pick a language of your choice.
 If you want to build websites on PHP-based Content Management Systems like WordPress, then choose PHP as your backend language.